-Updated: August 2020.
-This feature spotlight provides an in-depth look at the process of migrating a Microsoft Teams instance to a new Office 365 tenant with MigrationWiz.
+Updated: July 2021.
+This feature spotlight provides an in-depth look at the process of migrating a Microsoft Teams instance to a new Microsoft 365 tenant with MigrationWiz.
 Learn more about the growing demand (and opportunity) to support Teams migration projects here, or watch a short demo video of a Teams migration with MigrationWiz.

 As adoption of Microsoft's new collaboration platform has grown, so too has the need to migrate the files and conversations as part of a broader tenant-to-tenant project.
 Lucky for managed service providers and IT teams around the globe, MigrationWiz supports the transition of users and data between Teams instances just like mail and other workloads.

 This article will detail what components of a Teams instance we are able to migrate; how this new workload can be configured in the same familiar MigrationWiz flow as other workloads like mail or documents; and information about additional features and licensing information.
 For step-by-step migration guides and other technical information, visit the BitTitan Help Center.

 What Components of a Teams Instance Can BitTitan Migrate?

 MigrationWiz now supports the migration of the following components:

 - Teams: the top-level Groups comprised of a user base, file site, and Channels.
 There may be several Teams in the organization's broader instance and users may belong to multiple Teams.
 Teams can be both public and private.

 - Channels: within each Team, Channels are individual sections that contain a threaded Conversation tab and file folders.
 Channels can be both public and private.